 This course is the continuation of Graphic Communications GT10G.
-Students will develop skills in portrait, event, and sport photography using modern digital SLR cameras.
+Students will develop skills in portrait photography using modern digital SLR cameras in studio setting.
 Digital darkroom techniques will be focused on portrait retouching in Adobe Photoshop.
-Vector drawings in Adobe Illustrator will be integrated with raster images in Adobe Photoshop.
+A major part of the course will be devoted to developing skills with vector graphics in Adobe Illustrator.
+Students will also expand their drawing techniques by integrating raster images in Adobe Photoshop into vector images in Adobe Illustrator.
+Students will also expand their drawing techniques by integrating raster images in Adobe Photoshop into vector images in Adobe Illustrator.
 Students will also expand their multi-page document layout skills and design techniques by producing a mini-yearbook in Adobe InDesign.
 Further development of advertising skills will take place through design of brochures, posters, and flyers.
-The video project will include chromakey (green screen) editing and basic compositing techniques in Apple's Final Cut Express.
-Students will also expand on 2D and 3D drawing techniques in Google SketchUp.
+Student will also produce their designs using vinyl cutting, laser engraving, and direct to garment printing methods.
+A fee is involved to assist in covering the cost of supplies.